oracle/odpi/doc/src/public_structs/dpiSubscrMessageTable.rst

 .. member:: dpiSubscrMessageRow \* dpiSubscrMessageTable.rows

-    Specifies a pointer to an array of :ref:`dpiSubscrMessageRow` structures representing the list of rows that were modified by the event which generated this notification.
+    Specifies a pointer to an array of :ref:`dpiSubscrMessageRow<dpiSubscrMessageRow>` structures representing the
+    list of rows that were modified by the event which generated this notification.

 .. member:: uint32_t dpiSubscrMessageTable.numRows